kiancn/CallbackMethod/README.md

-# Method References
+# Callback Methods (formerly unknown as Method References)
     package kcn.methodreferencing

         * I just recently discovered that THE TERM 'Method Reference' is already taken in Java. *
         * Ga'd darn it.
 Java is new to me.
 My Method References are different, they are objects  *
         * not lambda-expressions.
-Everything will be renamed.
-Suggestions?                         *
+The new name is...
+Callback Methods, whootidoodle              *

+* Please substitute the terms (a) method reference and (b) MeRef for (a) callback method and (b) CallMe using the awesome power of imagination (just until I update the rest of this readme, promise; then you'll never have to imagine again)

 In short:
-The Methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.
+The kcn.methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.

-Actually there are <b> MethodReferences, MethodPacks, MeRefs and MePacks </b>
+Actually there are <b> CallbackMethods, MethodPacks, CallMes and CallPacks </b>

-* The MethodReferences and MethodPack are non-generic types and are ideal for simpler signalling tasks.
+* The CallbackMethods and MethodPack are non-generic types and are ideal for simpler signalling tasks.

-        * MethodReference
+        * CallbackMethod
         * MethodPack

 These are non-generic versions that are very easy to pass around;
 but that have low type-safety and limited capabilities when it comes to parameters

-* The MeRefs and MePacks can do what the non-generics do - and much much more, and have a degree of type-safety and allow many complex task types.
+* The CallMes and CallPacks can do what the non-generics do - and much much more, and have a degree of type-safety and allow many complex task types.

-        * MeRef<V,O>        type instances are objects that contains a method you can execute whereever
+        * CallMe<V,O>        type instances are objects that contains a method you can execute whereever
-        * MePack<V,O>       type is a Glorified list of MeRefs
+        * MePack<V,O>        type is a Glorified list of CallMes (but with exception handling)